Mazda RX-7

-The Mazda RX-7 is a front-engine, rear-wheel-drive, rotary engine-powered sports car that was manufactured and marketed by Mazda from 1978 until 2002 across three generations, all of which made use of a compact, lightweight Wankel rotary engine.
+The Mazda RX-7 is a sports car which was manufactured and marketed by Mazda from 1978 to 2002 across three generations.
+It has a front mid engine, rear-wheel-drive layout and uses a compact and lightweight Wankel rotary engine.

-The first generation of the RX-7, SA (early) and FB (late), was a two-seater 2 door hatchback coupé.
-It featured a 12A carbureted rotary engine as well as the option for a 13B with electronic fuel injection in later years.

-The second generation of RX-7, known as the FC, was offered as a 2-seater coupé with a 2+2 option available in some markets, as well as in a convertible bodystyle.
+The first-generation RX-7, codenamed SA (early) and FB (late), is a two-seater coupé with a rear hatchback.
+It featured a 12A carbureted rotary engine as well as the option for a 13B rotary engine with electronic fuel injection in later years.
+The second-generation RX-7, carrying the internal model code FC, was offered as a two-seater coupé with a 2+2 option available in some markets, as well as in a convertible body style.
 This was powered by the 13B rotary engine, offered in naturally aspirated or turbocharged forms.

-The third generation of the RX-7, known as the FD, was offered a 2+2-seater coupé with a limited run of a 2-seater option.
-This featured a sequentially turbocharged 13B REW engine.
+The third-generation RX-7, model code FD, was offered as a two-seater coupé with a 2+2 version offered as an option for the Japanese market.
+It featured a sequentially turbocharged 13B REW engine.

-More than 800,000 were manufactured over its lifetime.
+More than 800,000 RX-7s were manufactured over its lifetime.

-First generation (SA22C, FB)
+First generation (SA, FB)

-Series 1 (1978-1980)
+Series 1 (1978–1980)

-Series 1 (produced from 1978 until 1980) is commonly referred to as the "SA22C" from the first alphanumerics of the vehicle identification number.
+Series 1 (produced from 1978 until 1980) is commonly referred to as the "SA22C" from the first alphanumeric of the vehicle identification number.
 Mazda's internal project number for what was to become the RX-7 was X605.
-In Japan it was introduced in March 1978, replacing the Savanna RX-3, and joined Mazda's only other remaining rotary engine-powered products, called the Cosmo which was a two-door luxury coupé, and the Luce luxury sedan.
+In Japan, it was introduced in March 1978, replacing the Savanna RX-3, and joined Mazda's only other remaining rotary engine-powered products, called the Cosmo, which was a two-door luxury coupé, and the Luce luxury saloon.